 The global economic and financial crisis hit the Armenian economy very hard.
 In 2009, the proportion of Armenians living below the poverty line increased from 27.6 percent to 34.1 percent (around 1.1 million people).
-In the same period, around 245,000 became very poor: raising the number of the very poor to more than 650,000 people.
+The country’s most marginalized population is estimated to be more than 650,000 people.
 This means that every third person of the population in 2009 lived in poverty and every fifth person was living in extreme poverty.
 In 2010, the poverty rate increased even further, reaching 35.8 percent.
-These figures point towards the remaining high need in Armenia regarding development assistance and simultaneously highlights the importance of Heifer’s work in Armenia addressing poverty and hunger in the country.
+These figures point towards the remaining high need in Armenia regarding development assistance and highlight the importance of Heifer’s work in Armenia addressing poverty and hunger in the country.

 Heifer's Work in Armenia